Coronavirus: All 645 Indian evacuees from virus-hit Wuhan test negative

 It said that all 645 people evacuated from Wuhan, who were kept in isolation at Army Base and ITBP camps, tested negative for coronavirus.

-Community surveillance and contact tracing is going on by IDSP for 6,558 persons across 32 states/UTs.
+Community surveillance and contact tracing are going on by IDSP for 6,558 persons across 32 states/UTs.

 The Fourth Joint Monitoring Group (JMG) meeting was held on Thursday under the Directorate General of Health Services (DGHS) to discuss various technical issues, including review period of follow up required for asymptomatic travellers from China.

-The Health Ministry in coordination with central ministries and all states/UTs is taking adequate measures for management of nCoV in India.
+The Health Ministry in coordination with central ministries and all states/UTs is taking adequate measures for the management of nCoV in India.

 Foreigners who have been to China on or after 15 January are not allowed to enter India from any air, land or seaport, including Indo-Nepal, Indo-Bhutan, Indo-Bangladesh or Indo-Myanmar land borders, Immigration officials said on Wednesday.